-- Planning grant, \$1 million, to the Washington Health Care Authority, for the period September 30, 2010, through September 29, 2012. - Level 1 Establishment Grant, \$23 million, to the Washington Health Care Authority (HCA), for the period May 23, 2011, through May 22, 2013. - Effective February 2013, the Level 1 Establishment Grant was transferred from the HCA to the Exchange and an extension of the grant period to December 22, 2013, was also subsequently approved.
+- Planning grant, \$1 million, to the Washington Health Care Authority (HCA), for September 30, 2010, to September 29, 2012. - Level 1 Establishment Grant, \$23 million, to the HCA, for May 23, 2011, to May 22, 2013. - Effective February 2013, the Level 1 Establishment Grant was transferred from the HCA to the Exchange and an extension of the grant period to December 22, 2013, was also subsequently approved.

-- Level 2 Establishment Grant, \$128 million, to the Exchange to develop the online insurance marketplace, for the period May 16, 2012, through December 31, 2014.
-As of December 31, 2013, approximately \$61 million was still available for expenditure under the Level 2 Grant. - Supplemental grant in the amount of \$8 million for In-Person Assisters and an additional \$21 million for design, development, and implementation of the System Integrator, Deloitte Consulting Group, LLC (SI) for the period April 22, 2013, through December 31, 2013. - Additional Level 1 Establishment Grant, \$85 million, to the Exchange for January 22, 2014, through December 31, 2014.
+- Level 2 Establishment Grant, \$157 million, to the Exchange to develop the online insurance marketplace, from May 16, 2012, to December 31, 2015.
+As of December 31, 2014, approximately \$12.6 million was still available for expenditure under the Level 2 Grant. - Additional Level 1 Establishment Grant, \$87 million, to the Exchange for January 22, 2014, through December 31, 2015.
+As of December 31, 2014, approximately \$76 million was still available for expenditure under the Level 1 Grant.

-Federal grant funds are disbursed upon the Exchange's submission of reimbursement requests for costs incurred consistent with the terms of the grant.
+Both the Level 1 and Level 2 grants are disbursed upon the Exchange's submission of reimbursement requests for costs incurred consistent with the terms of the grant.
 As part of the grant funding, the Exchange provides quarterly reports to the U.S. Department of Health and Human Services (HHS), Center for Consumer Information and Insurance Oversight (CCIIO).

-Beginning in 2015, the Exchange must be financially self-sustaining though the premium tax collections and/or assessments received from participating insurers per RCW 43.71.030.
-To carry out that requirement, the 2013 Legislature enacted Engrossed Substitute House Bill 1947 that establishes a funding mechanism for the Exchange consisting of: 1) premium taxes from plans sold through the Exchange; and 2) an assessment on issuers offering plans through the Exchange, effective January 1, 2015.
+Beginning in 2015, the Exchange must be financially self-sustaining though the premium tax collections and/or assessments received from participating insurers per Revised Code of Washington (RCW) 43.71.030.
+To carry out that requirement, the 2013 Legislature enacted Engrossed Substitute House Bill 1947 that establishes a funding mechanism for the Exchange consisting of 1) premium taxes from plans sold through the Exchange and 2) an assessment on issuers offering plans through the Exchange, effective January 1, 2015.
 The bill also makes the Exchange budget subject to appropriation in the state budget, requires quarterly reports to the Legislature, and requires a performance audit of Exchange operations by July 1, 2016.

-Staffing and infrastructure - As of December 31, 2013, the Exchange had approximately 120 employees supporting operations; information technology; communications; outreach and marketing; financial management; policy; and legal.
+Staffing and infrastructure - As of December 31, 2014, the Exchange had approximately 137 employees supporting operations; information technology; communications; outreach and marketing; financial management; policy; and legal.
 In addition, the Exchange contracted for a variety of specialized consulting services, such as actuarial, quality standards development, accounting, and project management.